refinedev/refine/documentation/docs/api-reference/core/hooks/data/useDelete/index.md

 `invalidates` is used to specify which queries should be invalidated after the mutation is completed.

-By default it's invalidates following queries from the current `resource`: `"list"` and `"many"`.
-That means, if you use `useList` or `useMany` hooks in the same page, they will refetch the data after the mutation is completed.
+By default, it invalidates the following queries from the current `resource`: `"list"` and `"many"`.
+That means, if you use `useList` or `useMany` hooks on the same page, they will refetch the data after the mutation is completed.

 ```tsx
 const { mutate } = useDelete();